PaulShamoon/Moodify/README.md

     - Click "Add"
 - Click "Save"

 ## Step 2.
-Add the Cleint ID to Moodify
+Add the Client ID to Moodify
 - Open your developer app in Spotify's developer dashboard
 - Under "Basic Information" copy the "Client ID"
 - Open Moodify in Xcode